ljpatrick/marxpaint/docs/en/README.txt

                               from where you initially clicked.
 This is the default method of most other traditional
                               drawing software.
 (This option was added
-                              starting with Tux Paint version 0.9.25.)
+                              starting with Marx Paint version 0.9.25.)

                  Note: If shape controls are disabled (e.g., with the "noshapecontrols" option), the controls will not be